telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

 ### Set the editable Option

-The example below demonstrates the two alternatives to set the `editable` configuration option in the Grid.
+The following example demonstrates the two alternatives to set the `editable` configuration option in the Grid.

 ###### Example